 Even though it may feel as though you have enough to contend with right now, don’t put off making these key insurance policy changes to protect your future.

-If you are currently on your spouse’s health insurance policy, or you carry your spouse on a policy through your employer, then this must end once the divorce is finalized.
+If you are currently on your spouse’s health insurance policy, or you carry your spouse on a policy through your employer, then this must end once the divorce is finalized either through divorce mediation or attorney.
 An article in Forbes points out that it’s best to be proactive and consider your options now so that you don’t experience a gap in health insurance coverage.

 If your spouse is the policyholder, then you must find your own policy.
 If you want to stay on your current plan, you can elect to purchase a COBRA plan.
 A COBRA plan allows you to keep coverage through your ex-spouse’s plan for up to 36 months.
 If you choose this route, you are responsible for making payments and you should find a different plan before the allotted time expires.